Sydney’s women-only rock pool is named after Rose McIver, who was founder of Randwick & Coogee Ladies Swim Club in 1922.

 The Lazy Swimmer blogger couldn’t swim here but covered McIver’s anyway in 2014.

 The ABC news website published this fantastic photo of McIver’s Baths during a big storm in 2016.

 Coffee, tea or milkshake after the swim?

-My favourite spot for a post swim coffee in Coogee is the same for all the rock pools in the area…
+My favourite spot for a post swim coffee in Coogee closed down so I am looking for a new coffee tip in Coogee…